 I keep my regular 5k runs to the same pleasant trip around the neighbourhood.
 It's been a great way to build a habit that I could work into my morning routine.
 I get up, have a coffee, read, throw the shoes on and get out the door on my little loop catching the sunrise.
 I find it comforting and taking the same route has also been a good way to track my speed (just for fun - I’m not trying to be a champion).

 I think it’s so important that you don’t develop an all or nothing mentality, which is a major setback when it comes to achieving any kind of goal.
 All is not lost if you don’t make it out for a day or two.
 Just like if you were trying to adopt a healthy lifestyle and you ate a piece of cake one day, or if you were trying to drink less and you had one night out.

-A healthier approach, I think, and a concept introduced to me by Atomic Habits, was to treat each decision like a vote towards the person you want to become.
+A healthier approach, I think, and a concept introduced to me by Atomic Habits, is to treat each decision like a vote toward the person you want to become.
 No single vote is going to determine who you are either way.

 Don’t make your goals so rigid that pursuing them becomes unenjoyable.
 Make it satisfying; because you won’t excel in any endeavour which you do not enjoy.

 You will become what you repeatedly do.
 And becoming a runner, as with anything else, happens one step at a time.

 For a definitive, practical, guide on how to adopt healthy habits, I highly recommend reading Atomic Habits by James Clear.
 It teaches you to design the life you want and identify the things that are holding you back.